Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 13:29

 No, I had to think, how would I do it?
 You get rid of it.
 We’re always in the kitchen out.
 That’s the important thing.
 The other thing is, my passion is main cooking and to chop an onion.
 I mean, how would you chop an onion?
-They’re more in the fact that they are chopped.
-The best thing in the world and you don’t cry.
+You can buy it in a packet already chopped.
+The best tip in the world and you don’t cry.
 And you’ve always got it.
 So, a lot of things, more tips and then recently, but in the rest of these elite tips, like you don’t always have to do things, like its doing things, do a banana with your one hand.
-You can use a spin rather than not.
+You can use a spoon rather than a knife.
 Because it won’t slip.
-And I want to cut it.
+And it won’t cut you.

 Chantelle Ellem 14:37